Operate a Pool

 Pox Address: the BTC address to receive rewards

-Reward-cycle: the current reward cycle (see the note above on passing the correct reward cycle here)
+Reward-cycle: a reward cycle in the future (see the note above on passing the correct reward cycle)

-Signer signature: Your generated signer signature (details on how to do this are below)
+Signer signature: A signature proving control of your signing key (details on how to do this are below)

 In the Definitions and Roles section in the previous document, we described how the pool operator and signer may be the same entity, but not necessarily have the same address.

-Signers who are also pool operators and have stx delegated to them also need a separate keychain to make Stacking transactions such as delegate-stack-stx
+Signers who are also pool operators and wish to have STX delegated to them should have a separate keychain associated with their pool operator account in order to make Stacking transactions such as delegate-stack-stx

-So as a signing entity operating a pool, you will have two accounts:
+So, as a signing entity operating a pool, you should have two accounts:

-If you are operating as a signer and a pool operator, you'll need a separate key because you need to have the ability to rotate your signer key when necessary.
+If you are operating as a signer and a pool operator, you should have a separate key because you might need to rotate your signer key when necessary.

 The PoX contract is designed to support rotating the signer key without needing your Stackers to un-stack and re-stack later.
 You cannot rotate a pool operator key without needing to wait for all delegated Stackers to un-stack and finally re-stack to the new pool operator address.